AshlynHanson/Lights_Out/README.md

 # Lights_Out

-A GUI that sets up a game of Lights Out.
+A GUI version of the game Lights Out.